aaroexxt/ASCII-Physics-Engine/README.md

 | Line | line | length | | | Length sets length of line |

 ##### Using the "Custom" Shape Type
-In addition to the 4 base types of shapes, there is one additional type, called custom.
+In addition to the 4 basic types of shapes, there is one additional type, called custom.
 To use this, you don't need to specify a width, height, length, or any options that define the size shape.
 Instead, supply a mesh options that contains characters in an array by line.
 Since the shape below is not any of the previous types, it will need to specified as a custom mesh.

     (***)
       |